-You could encounter slugs and snails trying to invade your primrose plants but they can be controlled in many different ways such as placing a nontoxic slug bait near the plants.
+In terms of pests, you could encounter slugs and snails trying to invade your primrose plants.
+However, they can be controlled in many different ways, such as placing a nontoxic slug bait near the plants.

 Aphids and spider mites can be sprayed with soapy water if you find them on your primrose plants.

-If the area in which they are planted doesn't drain well, your plant may be susceptible to root rot or crown rot.
+If their planted area doesn't drain well, your plant may be susceptible to root rot or crown rot.
 If this becomes a problem, you will need to either amend your soil with compost or relocate the plants to another area that drains well.
 Poor drainage also can lead to fungal infections.
 Primroses will not grow properly if their roots stay wet.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.